Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/0_Preparation.rst

 If you only use C/C++, you can skip this section.

-Python code, used in our kits, can now run on Python2 and Python3.
-Python3 is recommended.
+Python code, used in our kits, can now run on Python2 and Python3.:combo:`green font-bolder:Python3 is recommended`.
 If you want to use Python2, please make sure your Python version is 2.7 or above.
 Python2 and Python3 are not fully compatible.
 However, Python2.6 and Python2.7 are transitional versions to python3, therefore you can also use Python2.6 and 2.7 to execute some Python3 code.

 You can type “python2” or “python3” respectively into Terminal to check if python has been installed.
 Press Ctrl-Z to exit.